mlflow/mlflow/docs/source/rest-api.rst

 | ``2.0/preview/mlflow/metrics/get`` | ``GET``     |
 +------------------------------------+-------------+

-Retrieve the logged value for a metric during a run.
-For a run, if this metric is logged more than once, this API retrieves only the latest value logged.
+Get the value for a metric logged during a run.
+If the metric is logged more than once, returns the last logged value.